ucsd-progsys/liquidhaskell/README.md

     $ ./scripts/test/test_810.sh

-You can run a particular test instead by
+You can run a bunch of particular test-groups instead by

-    $ LIQUID_DEV_MODE=true ./scripts/test/test_810.sh BadDataDeclTyVars.hs
+    $ LIQUID_DEV_MODE=true ./scripts/test/test_810.sh <test-group-name1> <test-group-name2> ...

-Note that the script uses the `BadDataDeclTyVars.hs` as a pattern so will run *all* tests that match.
-So, for example,
+and you can list all the possible test options with

-    $ LIQUID_DEV_MODE=true ./scripts/test/test_810.sh Error-Messages
+    $ LIQUID_DEV_MODE=true ./scripts/test/test_810.sh --help

-will run all the tests in the `Error-Messages` group.
+or get a list of just the test groups, one per line, with

+    $ LIQUID_DEV_MODE=true ./scripts/tests/test_810.sh --show-all

-To pass in specific parameters and run a subset of the tests  **FIXME**
+To pass in specific parameters and run a subset of the tests, you can invoke cabal directly with

-    $ stack test liquidhaskell --fast  --test-arguments "--liquid-opts --no-termination -p Unit
+    $ LIQUID_DEV_MODE=true cabal build tests:<test-group-name> --ghc-options=-fplugin-opt=LiquidHaskell:--no-termination MySpecificTest

+For example:

+    $ LIQUID_DEV_MODE=true cabal build tests:unit-neg --ghc-options="--fplugin-opt=LiquidHaskell=--no-termination" AbsApp

 Or your favorite number of threads, depending on cores etc.

-You can directly extend and run the tests by modifying
+You can directly extend and run the tests by modifying the files in

-    tests/test.hs
+    tests/harness/

 ### Parallelism in Tests